Submit your email address to get a link for quick download on your desktop and get started!

-Serial to Ethernet Connector is a software solution that has the capability to redirect serial data over the UDP protocol.
+Serial to Ethernet Connector is a software solution that has the capability to redirect serial port data to UDP.
 This professional application creates virtual copies of real COM ports so that they become available for access from remote systems.
 Virtual interfaces behave exactly like hardware RS-232, RS-422, RS-485 ports, so remote computers and devices recognize them and communicate with them as though they were communicating with physical COM interfaces.

-Most commonly COM to UDP software is used for sharing local serial ports, connecting to remote COM interfaces, and establishing UDP communications between networked computers and various specialized serial equipment.
+Most commonly serial to UDP converter software is used for sharing local serial ports, connecting to remote COM interfaces, and establishing UDP communications between networked computers and various specialized serial equipment.

 With the dedicated software tool, you get the possibility to choose the transport protocol over which your local port data will be sent to a remote destination.